Walgreens The Thread

 The flu and COVID-19 can each cause a variety of symptoms ranging from mild to severe, and in some cases, there are no symptoms (asymptomatic).
 The viruses cause many of the same symptoms, and it isn’t always possible to tell which virus you have based on symptoms alone.
 The only way to confirm which virus is causing your symptoms is to get tested.

 Symptoms of the flu tend to develop within one to four days of exposure to the virus.
-With COVID-19, symptoms appear within two to 14 days after the virus enters your body, typically around five days.
+With COVID-19, symptoms typically appear within two to five days but can develop up to 14 days after infection, typically around five days.
 Symptoms of both illnesses include:

 The following are emergency signs of illness.
 If you have any of these symptoms or other symptoms that are concerning to you, seek medical help right away: